-Get expert help dealing with a partner who plays mind games.
+Get expert help figuring out whether your partner is playing mind games with you (and what to do if they are).
 Click here to chat online to someone right now.

 Some people love playing games – but how do you know if they’re doing it with you?